Investing in coal stocks

 1. Government policies.
 When coal is burned for energy, it produces greenhouse gas emissions.
 Governments are adopting stronger climate policies to reduce air pollution by slowly phasing out coal power generation.

 2. Competition.
 Renewable energy, including wind, solar power and natural gas, are slowly edging coal out of the market.
-For example, coal generation is forecast to drop by more than 5% every year through 2024 in Europe and the United States.
+For example, coal generation has been forecast to decline in 2025 and 2026.

 3. Developments in China.
 Being a coal consumer giant, China strongly influences coal demand.
-China anticipates consumption to peak in 2025, while the International Energy Agency thinks demand could plateau as soon as 2022.
-Either way, coal demand will steadily fall as China weans off of coal and implements its cleaner energy strategy.
+China expected consumption to peak in 2025.
+Coal demand will steadily fall as China weans off of coal and implements its cleaner energy strategy.

 Coal stocks